PowerLoom/docs/docs/build-with-powerloom/devnet/FAQs.md

 We support Ethereum Mainnet and Sepolia Testnet.

 ### What steps should I follow to perform a clean reset of my node?
-You can do a clean **reset** by running the following command before restarting
+You can do a clean **reset** by running the following command before restarting.
 ```markdown
     docker-compose --profile ipfs down --volumes
 ```